 With a number of employers, CDA is often chiefly responsible for responding (or advising those who are chiefly responsible) to grievances filed against the employer.
 CDA involvement therefore, has been extensive and includes advising supervisors on how to handle difficult situations and people, conducting internal investigations, acting as an in-house arbitrator and helping to prepare cases for arbitration that could not be resolved within the preceeding steps in the grievance procedure.
 CDA finds that very few grievances that become part of our caseload go to arbitration.
 Most of the time our team is able to negotiate the grievances to resolution with the Unions and the employees.
 Sample issues are jurisdiction over work, skimming, medical insurance, layoffs, hours of work, overtime, and promotion of junior over senior employees based on abilities and qualifications.

 As part of the management team, CDA has led efforts to completely overhaul the entire medical benefits program provided for employees.
 This included the introduction of cost containment strategies, modernizing plan design, increasing co-payments and deductibles and introducing wellness and employee assistance programs.
-As a part of this activity, CDA has taken the lead in negotiating these changes with unions.
-This has often been accomplished through the use of an extensive employee involvement process in making plan design changes.
-The results have saved the tax payers and shareholders hundreds of thousands of dollars while continuing to provide the employees with excellent medical and dental benefits.
-To this day, there is a reasonable balance between what the employer pays and what the employee pays for health insurance premiums.
+As a part of this activity, CDA has taken the lead in communicating proposed changes to employees and negotiating these proposed changes with unions.
+This has often been accomplished through the use of an extensive employee involvement and/or committee process in studying alternatives and in making plan design changes.
+The results have saved the tax payers and shareholders hundreds of thousands of dollars while continuing to provide the employees with excellent consumer-driven medical and dental benefits.
+This often involved striking a reasonable balance between what the employer pays and what the employee pays for health insurance premiums.